Everest Records: History

 The rights to the Jazz and Popular catalogue are now also held in Japan, though reissues using excellent remastering from the original tapes continue to be released by Universal Music and Essential Media.

 A number of Everest recordings were also issued by the World Record Club, both on LP and on tape.
 These were mono at 33/4 ips. but very high quality.

-Collectors have determined that the only Everest LPs worth having are those that were recorded and pressed while Belock was at the company.
+Many audiophiles feel that the only Everest LPs worth collecting are those that were recorded and pressed while Belock was at the company.
 Identifying these records is relatively easy: the first issues sport a silver/turquoise label (with the earliest of these having a wood dowel on the outside edge of the inner sleeve).
 The silver paper used on these covers usually becomes brittle and deteriorates with age.
 The second label is a purple mountain.
 The entire classical catalog of Belock Everests is relatively small, fewer than 100 LPs.